It's official: royal wedding fever has hit London.

 - Duct tape.

-Werner, as you can see, is no rookie.
+Werner, as you can tell, is no rookie.
 She camped out for the wedding of Prince Andrew to Sarah Ferguson in 1986.
 (She says she would have camped out for Prince Charles and Lady Diana Spencer's marriage in 1981 — but was pregnant at the time.)

 "I've always loved England, and the British history," she said, sitting comfortably in her chair.
 "There's a draw that just pulls me, and I'm just so interested in it.
 I just love it.
 I love everything about it."